No Two Are Alike

 Shaped By Experience

-My point is that there are all sorts of stalkers.
+There are all sorts of stalkers.
 Even if they have their evil deeds in common, they are as different as people in general.
-Some stalk alone, and some stalk in groups, and their motives for their criminal behavior are also different, even if these motives fall into certain categories – revenge, delusion, infatuation, and so on.
+Some stalk alone, and some stalk in groups, and their motives for their criminal behavior differ as well, even if these motives fall into certain categories – revenge, delusion, infatuation, and so on.

 The distinctions below show how experts classify various types of stalkers.
 Click on the link to the open-source article below to read more.